cubepayment/.github/profile/README.md

 ----

 <sub>© Copyright 2020 by Cube Payment Services Pte Ltd ("CubePay").
 All rights reserved.
-CubePay is incorporated in Singapore.
+CubePay is incorporated in Singapore.</sub>
-Company Registration: 201403040W.
+<sub>Company Registration: 201403040W.
 "CubePay", "RadiumOne" and the respective brand marks are registered trademarks of CubePay.</sub>